rehierl/node-tree-outliner/3-basic-design/3-1-0-design-2.md

 **CLARIFICATION**
 It is not allowed to re-initialize, or re-open a closed section.

-A section's "close" event, and the corresponding rules, can therefore also be seen to represent a guarantee that a section will not change any further.
+A section's "close" event, and the corresponding rules, can be understood to represent a guarantee that a section will not change any further.

 This guarantee is critical to an efficient TOC generator, because it allows to drop a section object once the corresponding section is closed and once the